Jet aircraft: Jet engines

-The different types are used for different purposes.

-Rockets are the oldest type, and are mainly used when extremely high speeds are needed, or operation at extremely high altitudes where there is insufficient air to operate a jet engine.
-Due to the extreme, typically hypersonic, exhaust velocity and the necessity of oxidiser being carried on board, they consume propellant extremely quickly, making them impractical for routine transportation.
+Each different kind of engine achieves a different purpose.

-Turbojets are the second oldest type; they have a high, usually supersonic, exhaust speed and low frontal cross-section, and so are best suited to high-speed, usually supersonic, flight.
+Turbojets have a high exhaust speed, and low frontal cross-section, making them best suited to supersonic flight.
 Although once widely used, they are relatively inefficient compared to turboprop and turbofans for subsonic flight.
-The last major aircraft to use turbojets were Concorde and Tu-144 supersonic transports.
+The last major aircraft to use turbojets were the Concorde and the Tu-144 supersonic transports.

 Low bypass turbofans have a lower exhaust speed than turbojets, and are mostly used for high sonic, transonic, and low supersonic speeds.
-High bypass turbofans are relatively efficient, and are used by subsonic aircraft such as airliners.
+High bypass turbofans are relatively efficient, and are used by subsonic aircraft, such as airliners.

-Flying characteristics

-Jet aircraft fly considerably differently than propeller aircraft.

-One difference is that jet engines respond relatively slowly.
-This complicates takeoff and landing maneuvers.

-In particular, during takeoff, propeller aircraft engines blow air over their wings and that gives more lift and a shorter takeoff.
-These differences caught out some early BOAC Comet pilots.

 Propulsive efficiency

 In aircraft overall propulsive efficiency $\eta$ is the efficiency, in percent, with which the energy contained in a vehicle's propellant is converted into useful energy, to replace losses due to air drag, gravity, and acceleration.
 It can also be stated as the proportion of the mechanical energy actually used to propel the aircraft.
 It is always less than 100% because of kinetic energy loss to the exhaust, and less-than-ideal efficiency of the propulsive mechanism, whether a propeller, a jet exhaust, or a fan.
 In addition, propulsive efficiency is greatly dependent on air density and airspeed.

-Mathematically, it is represented as $\eta = \eta_c \eta_p$ where $\eta_c$ is the cycle efficiency and $\eta_p$ is the propulsive efficiency.
+Mathematically, it is represented as $\eta = \eta_\text{c} \eta_\text{p}$, where $\eta_\text{c}$ is the cycle efficiency, and $\eta_\text{p}$ is the propulsive efficiency.
 The cycle efficiency, in percent, is the proportion of energy that can be derived from the energy source that is converted to mechanical energy by the engine.